Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

 Stay informed on compliance updates

-The following excerpt is from The Corporation Handbook.
+The following excerpt is from The Corporation Handbook: An Introduction to Corporations for the Legal Professional.

 A corporation is managed by directors and officers.
 Directors act as a group known as a board of directors.
 The board of directors is the corporation’s governing body.
 It manages the corporation’s business and affairs and has the authority to exercise all of the corporation’s powers.
 Corporations also have officers who are appointed by and receive their powers from the board.
 Generally, the board of directors is responsible for making major business and policy decisions and the officers are responsible for carrying out the board’s policies and for making the day-to-day decisions.